Improved survey feasibility

 Define success

-• At least 80% of tested users can accurately explain feasibility without help.
+• At least 80% of tested users can accurately explain logic behind feasibility range.

-• At least 80% of tested users can identify one concrete action to increase feasibility.
+• At least 80% of tested users can identify actions to increase feasibility to satisfactory level.

 • 30–40% fewer feasibility-related tickets within 3 months of launch.